CoopCodes/Obsidian/Main/CryptoFix UI/CryptoFix UI UX Project.md

 ### Exchanges Section Mobile Design
 - This is a very complex layout, so a lot of refactoring will need to be done.
-- Brainstorm a way the layout
+- Brainstorm a way the layout can display the same information,